zewang/StudyNote/DDIA.md

     * Quorum for read and write

 6. CH6 Patitioning
+  * Partition by Key Range
+  * Partition by Hash of Key
+  * Secondary index
+    * local index: document-partitioned index, each partition maintains its own secondary indexes
+    * global index: term-partitioned index, can be partitioned differently from the primary key index
+  * Rebalancing Partitions
+  * Routing requests
+    * which component makes the routing decision
+      * each node
+      * routing tier: zookeeper maintains the authoritative mapping of partitions to nodes
+      * client

 7. CH7 Transactions
+  * ACID: Atomocity, Consistency, Isolation and Durability
+    * A and C describes what the database should do if a client makes several writes within the same transaction
+    * Isolation
+      * READ COMMITTED isolation guarantees no dirty reads and no dirty writes, lock to prevent dirty writes, remembers both old committed value and new value by write lock
+      * SNAPSHOT isolation to address read skew: MVCC, multi-version concurrency control
+      * lost updates
+      * write skew, phantom addressed by materializing conflicts
+    * Serialization isolation
+      * Actual Serial Execution
+      * Two-phase locaking
+      * Serializable Snapshot Isolation
+  * BASE: Basically Available, Soft state and Eventual consistency

 8. CH8 The Trouble with Distributed SYstems
 9. CH9 Consistency and Consensus